Monday, September 30, 2024

 But that plantation is forcing me to face unfavorable terrain.
 In retrospect, I should have deployed Frederick's knights in the plantation, to emerge and head for the samurai foot on my left.

-Near the Uber drop off point is the world famous (in Portugal) Pasteis de Belem.
+More Touristy stuff!
+Near the Uber drop off point is the world famous, in Portugal, Pasteis de Belem.
 Which makes these custard filled pastries.
 Every tourist video we saw, and it was quite a few, raved over these little delights.

 The Jeronimos Monastery.
 Between the Pasteis de Belem, and the venue, The Museu de Marinha